In this article on whole house air purifier reviews we highlight three options available to you.

 If you do not want to deal with an installation or are looking for better dust, allergen, pollen, pet dander, mold, or the removal of indoor air pollution like smoke or odors then a high performance room air purifier is your best choice.

 This is because you get high efficiency filters and a dedicated motor to clean the air more often.
 A true HEPA air purifier does the best job in removing airborne particles for cleaner air.
 This includes germs and viruses.
-You also have more and better choices for odor or smoke removal.
+You also have more and better air purification choices for odor or smoke removal.